Documentation Index

 Using the SDK

-The Python SDK exposes workflow metadata, graph authoring, run execution, and typed step inspection:client.workflows.*forlist(),get(),create(),publish(),duplicate(), andget_entities()client.workflows.blocks.*andclient.workflows.edges.*for programmatic graph changesclient.workflows.runs.*andclient.workflows.runs.steps.*for running flows and reading results
+The Python, Node, and Go SDKs expose workflow metadata, graph authoring, run execution, and typed step inspection:client.workflows.*/client.Workflows.*forlist(),get(),create(),update(),delete(), andpublish()client.workflows.blocks.*/client.Workflows.Blocks.*andclient.workflows.edges.*/client.Workflows.Edges.*for programmatic graph changesclient.workflows.runs.*/client.Workflows.Runs.*andclient.workflows.steps.*/client.Workflows.Steps.*for running flows and reading results

 Discover input block IDs

-Workflow run inputs are keyed by the IDs of yourstart and start_json blocks. get_entities() is the easiest way to discover them.
+Workflow run inputs are keyed by the IDs of yourstart_document and start_json blocks.
+List the workflow’s blocks to discover them.

 Run and wait for completion

-Workflows support two input maps:documentsfor Document (start) blocksjson_inputsfor JSON Input (start_json) blocks
+Workflows support two input maps:documentsfor Document (start_document) blocksjson_inputsfor JSON Input (start_json) blocks

 Inspect step outputs